pranitastudent/T-shirt-Shop-Project/README.md

 <br>
 <ul>
 <li> As a user to the site I should view a responsive site on ; desktop, mobile, tablet and large screens.</li>
-<li> As a user to the site I should be able to view all t-shirts available</li>
+<li> As a user to the site I should be able to view all t-shirts available.</li>
 <li> As a user I should be able to register on the ecommerce site in order to purchase my product through strip authentication.</li>
 <li> A a consumer I should be able to buy t-shirts for myself and others through searching the options </li>
 <li> As a logged in user I should be able to leave a review for the product I purchased. </li>
 <li> As a logged in user I should be able to purchase the product I wish up to a maximum quantity of 999.</li>
-<li> As a user I should be able to register, login and reset my password on the website </li>
+<li> As a user I should be able to register, login and reset my password on the website. </li>
-<li> The user can contact the shop using the contact form, validate through reCAPTCHA and submit</li>
+<li> The user can contact the shop using the contact form, validate through reCAPTCHA and submit.</li>
 </ul>

 ## Wireframes